Gohla/pie/tutorial/src/2_top_down/index.md

 This cuts down a generic parameter, which reduces boilerplate.
 The downside is that we need to then put the `Task` bound on every struct that uses `TaskDependency`, which increases boilerplate.

-Furthermore, some `derive` macros may behave differently or fail to work with trait bounds on tasks.
-For example, the derive macros from `serde` which we will use for serialization later do not seem to work well with trait bounds on structs (or I did not figure out how to make them work).
-Therefore, it is better to not put `Task` bounds on structs in this library.
+In this case, we chose not to put the trait bound on the struct to prevent that trait bound from bubbling up into other structs that use `TaskDependency`, as it would need to appear in almost every struct in the library.
 ```

 A task dependency is inconsistent if, after recursively checking it, its stamp has changed, implemented in `TaskDependency::is_inconsistent`.